5.1 Percentage increases and decreases

 Example: A sale at the furniture shop

-A furniture shop reduces all of its prices by 20%.
+A residential care home is undergoing a refurbishment and purchasing new bedroom furniture for the residents.
+They find a furniture shop that has reduced all of its prices by 20%.
 How much does a £300 double bed cost in the sale?

 In order to identify the new price of the double bed, you need to find out what 20% () of £300 is.
 To do this, first you need to find out of £300: